 At this time, contacting the Red Cross via internet or phone is the best method of verifying a location to donate.
 Appointments are highly recommended both to ensure appropriate space is maintained between donors in keeping with CDC recommendations for social distancing, as well as to monitor how much blood is collected with how much is being distributed to hospitals.

 “We may not have a slot tomorrow or two days from now, but definitely in two or three weeks we will,” Ben says.
 “This will be an ongoing need in the ensuing weeks and months.”

 The Red Cross has implemented steps and procedures during the COVID-19 crisis to ensure the safety of all volunteers and donors.

-“Medical personnel right up to the Surgeon General consider donating blood safe,” Amy Brauner, executive director of the American Red Cross says.
+“Medical personnel right up to the Surgeon General consider donating blood safe,” Amy Brauner, executive director of American Red Cross, says.
 “There have been no cases of this virus, nor any respiratory virus, being transmitted through blood, and this has been verified again and again.

 “Should the donor develop any symptoms or diagnosis in the ensuing days afterwards, they contact Red Cross, and that blood donation is isolated, quarantined, and disposed of.
 This isn’t necessary, but it is out of abundance of caution.”